 First and foremost, events will not appear in any Amplitude charts until instrumentation is complete, so make sure you've got that done.
 You'll definitely want to read our article on building charts in Amplitude, as this is where you'll learn the basics of Amplitude's user interface.
 You should also familiarize yourself with our helpful list of Amplitude definitions.

 Create a Stickiness chart

-To open a new Stickiness chart, click + New and select Stickiness from the list of available charts.
+To open a new Stickiness chart, click Create New > Reports, then select Stickiness from the list of available charts.

 Set up a stickiness analysis

 As described above, a Stickiness chart shows how often your users are firing specific events.
 You’ll need to tell Amplitude what event you're interested in, and which users it should include in the analysis.